mymess/Bitcoin-nodes-globe/README.md

 ##Setup
 To avoid the cross domain policy issues that prevent the application to be seen in local you do not need to run it on a local server like node.js.
 Perhaps the quickest solution is to do use Firefox and do the following:

-- on Firefox, enter "about:config" in the URL
+- on Firefox, enter "about:config" as URL
 - set the flag "security.fileuri.strict_origin_policy" to false
 - enjoy!